LOADING ...

 Called her 'mary' and names,

-Pulled her and stuff.
+her hair and stuff.

 was different.

-Often, her mother have little fits,
+Often, her mother would little fits,

 When she could take strangeness no more,